 in Berkshire Towers and Hoosac Hall.
 Other types of cooking appliances may be used

-decorations and other small items for their room.
+wall decorations and other decorative items for their room.

 There are both quiet hours and courtesy hours.
 Quiet hours begin at 11 p.m. on weeknights and midnight on weekends.
 They end at 9 a.m. the following morning.
 Courtesy hours are in effect 24 hours a day.
 Students are expected to keep noise levels to a minimum at all times in order to ensure the most conducive atmosphere for studying and sleeping.

 Every bedroom in the residence areas has a phone jack.
 A special phone (SIP) is required to access this phone service.
-Students can request a SIP phone by competing a Dorm Phone Request Form.
+Students can be issued a SIP phone for the academic year by competing a Dorm Phone Request Form.
 These phones provide unlimited local calling access.
-You may use a calling card or cell phone to access long distance service from your room.
-Whether or not you have a SIP phone, all students have access to voicemail in their MCLA e-mail account.
+A calling card or cell phone can be used to access long distance service from your room.
+Whether or not you have a SIP phone, all students have access to a voicemail account through their MCLA e-mail.